browserengineering/book/book/invalidation.md

         # ...
 ```

-Adding these checks before using any protected field helps avoid bugs
+It's tempting to skip these assertions, since the children will always
+be up to date when this code is called, but adding these checks helps
-caused by computing fields in the wrong order.
-It's very easy to
+avoid bugs down the line as you add more invalidation.
+It's very easy
-compute some field before computing its dependencies---a problem we
+to compute some field but skip computing its dependencies, or compute
-talked about in [Chapter 5](layout.md)---which causes the
-characteristic invalidation problem of some change needing multiple
-layouts to "take".
+fields in the wrong order, and that will cause hard-to-diagnose bugs.

-Finally, we can reset the flag when we're done recomputing the
+Finally, when the field is recomputed we need to reset the dirty flag.
-protected field.
-In this case, we want to reset the dirty flag when
+Here, we reset the flag when we've recomputed the `children` array,
-we've recomputed the `children` array, meaning right after that `if`
+meaning right after that `if mode` statement:
-statement:

 ``` {.python expected=False}
 class BlockLayout: